Complex Wavelet Mutual Information Loss: A Multi-Scale Loss Function for Semantic Segmentation: Experiment

 \subsection{Quantitative and qualitative results}

-As shown in Table \ref{tab:1}, the proposed CWMI loss outperforms other loss functions in the majority of metrics for all datasets across U-Net and Attention U-Net models.
-Furthermore, CWMI consistently outperformed the real CWMI variant, highlighting the importance of incorporating phase information into the steerable pyramid decomposition.
-Qualitative results from SNEMI3D (Figure \ref{fig:3}), GlaS (Figure \ref{fig:4}), DRIVE (Figure \ref{fig:5}), and MASS ROAD (Figrue \ref{fig:6}) further demonstrate the effectiveness of complex CWMI in addressing challenging false positive and false negative segmentation issues that remain unresolved by other state-of-the-art loss functions.
+As shown in Table \ref{tab:1}, the proposed CWMI loss outperforms other loss functions across the majority of evaluation metrics for all datasets using both U-Net and Attention U-Net architectures.
+Statistically, CWMI achieves significantly superior performance on all metrics for the SNEMI3D and DRIVE datasets, as well as on clustering-based metrics (VI and ARI) for the GlaS and MASS ROAD datasets.
+Moreover, CWMI consistently outperforms its real-valued variant, underscoring the importance of incorporating phase information within the steerable pyramid decomposition.
+For the Mamba-based architecture, VMUNet, CWMI also significantly outperforms baseline loss functions on the SNEMI3D dataset (Table \ref{tab:2}).
+Qualitative results from SNEMI3D (Figure \ref{fig:3}), GlaS (Figure \ref{fig:4}), DRIVE (Figure \ref{fig:5}), and MASS ROAD (Figure \ref{fig:6}) further illustrate CWMI’s effectiveness in mitigating challenging false positive and false negative segmentation errors that persist with other state-of-the-art loss functions.